Connie B Burkhart ~ Renaissance Woman

 Daily Options may vary due to weather or ranch road access

-DAY 2: 9 am – 3 pm Pack a lunch after breakfast then meet at 9am.
+MONDAY: 9 am – 3 pm Pack a lunch after breakfast, then meet at 9 am.
 Geology overview lecture, then hike.
-Bring your water, lunch, rain gear if needed and prepare to be out in the wild and return to the ranch for the afternoon free time.
+Bring your water, lunch, and rain gear if needed, and prepare to be out in the wild and return to the ranch for the afternoon free time.

 LECTURE - Where am I?
 A brief orientation of the lay of the land, the rocks, the rivers, and the volcanoes - let the stories begin.